Click 3D map to enlarge, click again to zoom

 If you don’t want to do the Escarpment Track, you can walk along the beach at Pukerua Bay and then on the footpath along Centennial Highway to Paekākāriki.
 Begin by turning left into Teihana Rd, just before the Pukerua Bay shop, then go right into Rāwhiti Rd.
 There is a track at the end of it to the beach.
 Turn right by toilets at the bottom and continue along the coast.

-• Paekākāriki Holiday Park – 180 Wellington Rd, behind the surf club (20 mins from shops), 04 292-8292.
-Cabins (cheapest $85 for 2), tent sites, and a 30-person lodge with bunk rooms.
-Not bookable online.
-Would pay to check that the lodge isn’t just for groups.
+- Paekākāriki Holiday Park – 180 Wellington Rd, behind the surf club (20 mins from shops), 04 292-8292.
+Cabins (cheapest $100 for 4), tent sites, and a 30-person lodge with bunk rooms.
+Would pay to check that you can stay in the lodge as an individual rather than needing a large group.
+Also, if the website requires booking 2 nights minimum just phone and say you only want one.

-• Fergus and Nicky offer a sleepout at 136 Tilley Road, Paekakariki.
+- Fergus and Nicky offer a sleepout at 136 Tilley Road, Paekakariki.
 Laundry, bathroom, etc. facilities and meals.
 Hikers are welcome to take the train from Wellington, leave their stuff here, train back and walk the route.
-021 163 3178, nzfwheeler@tutanota.com (Confirmed correct Oct 2022)
+021 163 3178 (primary number), 022 128 6294, fbwheeler@proton.me (Confirmed correct Oct 2024)

 4. Paekākāriki to Waikanae: 5hrs 15, 22 km (maps 82, 81)